 Forrest Pritchard is a seventh generation farmer, holding degrees in English and Geology from the College of William & Mary.
-Upon returning from college to his family’s farm in the mid 90s, he pursued a career in conventional agriculture ⎯⎯primarily growing GMO corn and soybeans⎯⎯hoping to make his family farm profitable for the first time in decades.
-On harvest day, when five tractor-trailer loads of grain reaped a meager paycheck of $18.16, he realized the farm must radically change course.
+Upon returning from college to his family’s farm in the mid 90s, he took over his grandparents’ farm⎯⎯primarily growing GMO corn and soybeans⎯⎯hoping to make the land profitable for the first time in decades.
+On harvest day, when five tractor-trailer loads of grain reaped a meager paycheck of $18.16, he realized his family’s farm must radically change course.
 The following season, he devoted himself to farming organically and sustainably, raising free-range cattle, pigs, sheep, goats and chickens.

-Forrest’s new book, Growing Tomorrow, goes behind the scenes with 18 extraordinary sustainable farmers from across the country, an inspiring farm-to-table journey in photos and recipes.
-Debuting September 8, you can preorder the book HERE.
+Forrest’s new book, Growing Tomorrow, goes behind the scenes with 18 extraordinary sustainable farmers from across the country, an inspiring farm-to-table journey in story, photos and recipes.
+Debuting October 6th, you can preorder the book HERE.